articleIcon-icon

 Collect all essential information

 Alternatively, if you have a remote team, you could use a centralized platform to collect data.
-For example, HR software like Deel lets you request information from employees and have them securely upload files to one centralized platform.
+For example, HR platforms like Deel allow you to request information from employees and have them securely upload files to one centralized platform.

 Explain the benefits plans

-You can invest extra time into drafting your Summary Plan Description and updating it regularly.
+You can invest extra time into drafting your Summary Plan Description and updating it regularly to improve how you communicate with employees.
 ERISA has some specifications but you’re free to expand on these.

 Also, consider providing extra resources to help employees understand and make informed choices.
 You can create guides and FAQs to explain all the options.
 Workshops can give teams the chance to ask questions and become more healthcare literate.